Antique Spool Cabinets

 Where to Find Spool Cabinets

 The best way to acquire high quality antiques is to build a relationship with your local antique dealers.
 They can look for items that you might be interested in as they go to auctions and sales.
-Dealers are also usually networking with other dealers, so can spread the word for you.
+Dealers are also usually networking with other dealers so can spread the word for you.

-Depending on the size of your antique spool cabinet, there's a ton of different ways for you to use it to decorate your home.
-For instance, you can use it as an end table or side table; the six drawer size is usually best for this.
-If it's a smaller piece, you can display it atop another piece of furniture.
-The drawers are shallow but can be used to hold small items, papers, and even jewelry.
-However, you want to keep your antiques out of direct sunlight and moisture so that they'll last for many generations to come.
+Depending on the size of your spool cabinet you can use it as an end table or side table.
+The six drawer size are usually best for this.
+If it is a smaller piece you can display it atop another piece of furniture.
+The drawers are shallow but can be used to hold small items, papers, and even jewelry.Keep your antiques out of direct sunlight and they will last for generations.

 Trending on LoveToKnow

-Antique Spool Cabinets With Unique Threads to the Past
+Antique Spool Cabinets